 The days seeing most tweets in this dataset are the Saturday and Sunday of the opening weekend of the tournament.
 There are smaller spikes on the 28th September, which was the date of Japans impressive victory over Ireland, and the 5th October, a day on which the hosts also played.
 Lowest numbers of tweets are occurring on October 1st and 7th, days on which there were no rugby World Cup matches.

-The graph below shows how many organic tweets, retweets and replies the dataset contains.
+The graph below shows the percentages of the data set made up of organic tweets, retweets and replies.

 Organic tweets made up just over half the observations with retweets making up under half and a relatively small number of replies.